A retail unit in Yeadon gets a new lease of life

 It goes without saying that any form of establishment that was looking to attract quality clients into a high-class drinking club, require it to be clean dry and not damp and musty.

 Aside from the fact that damp can negatively affect the way that your property looks, it can also lead to a number of more serious issues, including heat loss and timber decay.
 The damp issues needed to be resolved in order for the unit to be let.
-The managing agents called upon Timberwise Leeds to carry out a timber and damp survey and provide a timely, effective and maintainable solution.
+The managing agents called upon Timberwise Leeds to carry out a damp and timber survey and provide a timely, effective and maintainable solution.

 From a purely commercial angle, a damp musty unit is not going to attract good customer feedback and therefore a dry clean nice smelling environment is much more likely to let without any issues.
 A brief external inspection of the property was completed from the ground level only during our visit, and no obvious defects were noted at the time of the inspection.